briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

-animal without provocation, or if the court determines that the owner of the animal has habitually permitted such animal to run at large, or violated this chapter on one or more occasions, the court may, in order to protect the health, welfare, safety and property of the Village’s inhabitants, order that such animal be destroyed or permanently banished from the Village.
+animal without provocation, or if the court determines that the owner of the animal has habitually permitted such animal to run at large, or violated this chapter on one or more occasions, the court may, in order to protect the health, welfare, safety and property of the Village's inhabitants, order that such animal be destroyed or permanently banished from the Village.
 (Ord.
 2020-36.
 Passed 10-12-20.)

-## 505.22   Designation of dog as "dangerous” and "vicious"
+## 505.22   Designation of dog as "dangerous" and "vicious"

 1. _(a)_ A dog may be determined to be "dangerous" or "vicious", as defined in Section 505.17 and subject to the requirements of Section 505.18 in one of the